Get exclusive member benefits & effect social change. Join Today

-The cranial nerves are located around your cavernous sinuses.
-They are responsible for controlling your eye movements.
-They also experience sensation in parts of your face and head.
-A fistula can raise the pressure in the cavernous sinus.
-This may compress the nerves and damage their function.
-The increased pressure can also affect the veins that drain your eye.
+A fistula can raise the pressure in your cavernous sinuses, which may compress the cranial nerves located around the cavernous sinuses.
+This compression may damage the nerve function, which is to control your eye movements.
+These cranial nerves also allow you to experience sensation in parts of your face and head.
+The increased pressure caused by the fistula can also affect the veins that drain your eye.
 This can cause symptoms such as eye swelling and abnormal vision.

-CCF may be classed as direct or indirect.
+CCF may be classified as direct or indirect.

-Direct CCF is a connection between part of your internal carotid artery and the veins inside your cavernous sinus.
+Direct CCFs form between part of your internal carotid artery and the veins inside your cavernous sinus.
 In this type of fistula, there is usually a high blood flow rate.
 This type is most common.

-Indirect CCF form between the cavernous sinus veins and branches of the carotid artery in the membranes that enclose the brain.
-The rate of blood flow in these fistulas is usually slow.
+Indirect CCFs form between the cavernous sinus veins and branches of the carotid artery in the membranes that enclose your brain.
+The rate of blood flow in these fistulas is usually low.

-Direct fistulas are most often caused by an accident or injury that tears the carotid artery wall.
+Direct CCFs are most often caused by an accident or injury that tears your carotid artery wall.
 Causes may include:

-Indirect fistulas frequently arise without warning.
+Indirect CCFs frequently arise without warning.
 They have no known cause.
 However, risk is increased with:

 Younger people are more likely to have a direct CCF.

-Indirect fistulas are more commonly found in women from middle age onwards.
+Indirect CCFs are more commonly found in women from middle age onwards.

 Your doctor will ask you questions and carefully examine your eye.
-You may need scans of your eye, nearby blood vessels and the cavernous sinus.
+You may need scans of your eye, nearby blood vessels, and cavernous sinus.
 Scans can be done with:

 If the results suggest you have a CCF, you may need angiography.
-This can confirm the diagnosis.
+Your doctor can use this procedure to confirm your diagnosis.

 For an angiography, contrast medium is injected into your blood vessels.
-This is a special substance that shows up on X-rays.
+Contrast medium is a special substance that shows up on X-rays.
 An X-ray of your head and neck is then taken.
 If you have a CCF, it should show up on the image.

 The main type of surgery for CCF is endovascular embolization.
 This surgery involves inserting a narrow tube into an artery in your groin.
 The tube is then threaded up to the fistula.
 Once there, materials such as metal coils can be used to seal off the connection.

 With treatment, symptoms usually improve within hours or days.
-Not everyone who has a direct fistula with severe symptoms will recover completely.
+Some people who have a direct CCF with severe symptoms won’t recover completely.
 However, most people return to health within six months.

-Direct carotid-cavernous sinus fistulas do not usually open again after surgery.
-However, indirect fistulas sometimes recur.
+Direct CCFs do not usually open again after surgery.
+However, indirect CCFs sometimes recur.

 Written by: Helen Colledge and Elizabeth Boskey, PhD